franciscorichter/franciscorichter.github.io/_posts/2024-09-24-graph-representations-and-data-structures.md

   - network analysis
 ---

-In this post, we'll dive into the various ways to represent graphs and the data structures used in social network analysis.
-The choice of representation can significantly impact both memory usage and computational efficiency.
+In this post, we will explore the various ways to represent graphs and the data structures frequently used in social network analysis.
+Selecting the appropriate graph representation is crucial, as it significantly impacts memory usage, computational efficiency, and the complexity of algorithm implementation.

 ## Introduction to Graph Representation

-When analyzing networks, selecting the appropriate data structure is crucial.
-Different representations have their own strengths and weaknesses, affecting how efficiently we can perform various operations on the graph.
+When analyzing social networks, the way we represent the graph can change the efficiency of operations like traversal, edge lookup, and node degree calculation.
+Graph representations vary based on the structure of the network and the types of queries or analysis we aim to perform.

+In social networks, most graphs are **sparse**, meaning the number of edges is far smaller than the maximum possible number of edges \( n^2 \).
+Thus, efficient graph representation and traversal are critical.

 ## Adjacency Matrix

-An adjacency matrix is a square matrix $A \in \mathbb{R}^{n \times n}$ where $n$ is the number of nodes in the graph.
-The element $A_{ij}$ indicates the presence or absence of an edge between nodes $v_i$ and $v_j$:
+An **adjacency matrix** is a square matrix \( A \in \mathbb{R}^{n \times n} \), where \( n \) represents the number of nodes in the graph.
+The element \( A_{ij} \) indicates whether there is an edge between nodes \( v_i \) and \( v_j \):

 $$
 A_{ij} =